Get data from the graphics processing unit (GPU) asynchronously.

 If DataSize is 0, GetData is only used to check status.

 An application gathers counter data by calling ID3D11DeviceContext::Begin, issuing some graphics commands, calling ID3D11DeviceContext::End, and then calling ID3D11DeviceContext::GetData to get data about what happened in between the Begin and End calls.
 For information about performance counter types, see D3D11_COUNTER.
-The counter data is of type FLOAT32.

 Windows Phone 8: This API is supported.